Getting Started

 SARIF — for GitHub Code Scanning, VS Code SARIF Viewer, and other SARIF-compatible tools:

-flowpatrol probe https://myapp.vercel.app --format sarif --output results.sarif
+flowpatrol surface https://myapp.vercel.app --format sarif --output results.sarif

 Exit codes